pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
     > You need to install the MySQL client before you connect to TiDB via MySQL.
-If you use CentOS, install by `sudo yum install -y mysql`.
+If you use CentOS, install the client by executing `sudo yum install -y mysql`.
-    > `<tidb_ilb_ip> is the IP address of the Internal LoadBalancer acquired before.
+    > `<tidb_ilb_ip> is the IP address of the Internal LoadBalancer acquired in step 1.

 ## Interact with the GKE cluster